OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 Limiting the influence of foes may need to be its own goal, with strategies, tactics, resources, and audiences identified.
 Or you might integrate it throughout all your goals and strategies.
 What you decide will depend on how powerful, trusted, and pervasive your foes are.
 But whatever you choose, do not ignore your foes.
 Assume that they will be working just as hard as you - often with significantly more resources at their disposal - to communicate with your key audiences about their goals.

 This is particularly important if your group is operating in a repressive environment and/or a country with closing political space.
 In these contexts you will need to dedicate significantly more time and resources to the issue of addressing and/ or mitigating the damage that foes can do to your ability to communicate effectively with your target audiences.
 Authoritarian regimes use a tremendous amount of resources to suppress, discredit, or silence credible information about elections and the findings of credible observer groups.
 These regimes have strong influence and, in many cases, direct or indirect control over the traditional media.
 Online media, including social media, may also be restricted or blocked during critical times surrounding elections.
-Some governments and political actors have increasingly used tools such as bots and trolls to flood citizens with disinformation and propaganda.
+Some governments and political actors have increasingly used tools such as bots and trolls to flood citizens with disinformation \[footnote TBD: Disinformation is when false information is hared with the intent of causing harm.\]  and propaganda.